Find out more about our staff.

 Open University Workshop: Studies of ageing masculinities: still in their infancy?
 Home alone: Exploring social networks of older divorced and never married men.
-Open University Offices, Camden, London, UK February 14 2013
+Open University Offices, Camden, London, UK February 14 2013.

 University of Nicosia: Community Work in Cyprus, What is the future?
 “A gendered perspective on caring in the United Kingdom” Day Seminar for practitioners.
 March 17 2010.

 University of Nicosia, Aging and Health in the Eastern Mediterranean Region.
 “It came by itself, it’ll go by itself”: Older Men's Attitude to Health and Illness.
-Cyprus.18-20 September 2011
+Cyprus.18-20 September 2011.

-Professor Jay Ginn
+Dr Jay Ginn

 Dr Ingrid Eyers

 Susan Venn, Senior Research Fellow